 Chase the waterfalls

-Nowhere else in Victoria will you find a more densely populated area of waterfalls than in the Great Otway National Park.
-The best waterfalls in Victoria live here and are best visited during the winter months when the falls are full bodied and flowing, like a good glass of wine!
+Nowhere else in this side of town will you find a more densely populated area of waterfalls than in the Great Otway National Park.

 14 minutes outside of Lorne is Erskine Falls, a 30m high waterfall that cascades down into the fern gully below, viewable from a boardwalk below.

-Beauchamp falls sits just before Hopetoun, 12 minutes outside of Apollo Bay and just outside the entrance to the Great Otway National Park.
+Beauchamp falls sits just before Hopetoun, 12 minutes outside of Apollo Bay and just outside the entrance to the National Park.
+While you’re down this way too, make sure you visit Kennet River and try and count as many wild Koalas as you can.

 Great Otway National Park

-The southernmost tip of the Western coastline of Victoria is the Great Otway national park, a vast landscape home to Cape Otway lighthouse station, the Californian Redwood Forest and a variety of beautiful waterfalls.
+The southernmost tip of the Western coastline of Victoria lies this beautiful national park, a vast landscape home to Cape Otway lighthouse station, the Californian Redwood Forest and a variety of beautiful waterfalls.

 Take Lighthouse Rd all the way down south to the lighthouse station for incredible views of the southern ocean and if you’re lucky enough, the winter months see migrating pods of whales from Antarctica; keep an eye out for the newborn calves following their mothers closely.